 The 2020 Sequoia SR5 base features 18-inch wheels, LED headlights, solar panel, three-zone automatic climate control, power driver’s seat, second-row bench seat, 60/40 split third-row bench, and folding, 7-inch touchscreen Apple CarPlay and Android Auto compatibility and eight-speaker audio system.
-Safety features include automatic aircraft brake warning, adaptive crossover control, road exit warning, front and rear parking sensors, a rearview camera, blind-spot tracking, and rear traffic alert.
+Safety features include automatic aircraft brake warning, adaptive crossover control, road exit warning, front and rear parking sensors, a rearview camera, blind-spot tracking, and rear traffic alert, car transport.

 2020 Toyota Sequoia Interior

 Toyota Sequoia has one of the most spectacular interiors in the class.
 From the old-fashioned style to the plethora of hard plastics, this Toyota isn’t as nice as most other big SUVs.
 The base model is a fabric upholstery and an eight-way power-adjustable driver’s seat.
 Leather upholstery, heated front seats, ventilated front seats, heated second-row captain’s seats, a 10-way power-adjusting driver’s seat, six-way power-adjusting passenger seats, and third-row seats are available.
 There are three sets of connectors for installing Sequoia car seats.